34 Boötis

 This is an aging red giant star with a stellar classification of M3− III, which indicates it has exhausted the supply of hydrogen at its core and evolved off the main sequence branch.
 It is classified as a semiregular variable with a brightness that varies from magnitude +4.49 down to +5.4 with a period of 25 days, with some evidence of longer term variation and mode switching.
 The star is around a billion years old with 2.2 times the mass of the Sun and has expanded to 129 times the size of the Sun.
 It is radiating 2,802 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 3,691 K.

 The parallax calculated in the new Hipparcos reduction is 4.63±0.28 mas, and in Gaia Data Release 2 the parallax is given as 6.3168±0.2900 max.
 Each has a margin of error of about 5%, but they differ from each other by far more than 5%.

+Al-Rumḥ (الرُّمْح), the Lance, is an Arabic asterism in the area of ε Boötis (Izar), η Boötis (Muphrid), σ Boötis (Genghe), and υ Boötis.
+34 Boötis is a star in this area near the otherwise-named ε Boötis.
+The IAU Working Group on Star Names approved the name Alrumh for this star on 15 April 2026.